 If this doesn’t seem to be working, try increasing the saturation range, keeping in mind that it might only be greater or lesser saturation needing to be included more.
 In our case, widening the range to include greater saturation helps us out a bit more.
 Additionally, increasing the low and high soft values will give a greater gradient or roll-off to your selection, helping to prevent harsh cut-offs due to your selection.

-However, if you haven’t achieved a perfect key, move down to luminance and go through the same process to see if it helps.
+However, if you still haven’t achieved a perfect key, move down to luminance and go through the same process to see if it helps.
 After all these adjustments, you should end up with a pretty nice key.

 Dealing with Undesirable Elements